Goal Based Investing - how to succeed with big savings goals

 Differences between Goal Based Investing and traditional investment methods

 Traditional investing and Goal Based Investing differ in their approach and goal.
 Traditional investing tends to focus on the basic maximization of return, without a fixed destination in mind.
 In most cases, this involves a broad portfolio with a long-term perspective, based on market expectations 1) and available capital.
 Goal Based Investing, on the other hand, is more suitable for investors who have a more narrow time horizon and a fixed idea of their financial goal.
 The focus here is on balancing risk and return, as well as how much capital is needed and when.
 The idea here is to invest money in different assets such as stocks, bonds and tangible assets (real estate, gold) in order to use and grow it so that it will be available to you at a certain point in time for larger saving goals, such as buying a condominium or retirement planning.
+However, this is not just theory, but an effective strategy for achieving your financial goals.

 What's so special about goal-based investing?